 The keyboards of early portative organs consisted of buttons rather than keys.
 In some instruments these looked very much like checker pieces.
 In others, the buttons looked like small rounded squares, very much like a piece of Chicklet gum.
 Somewhat more traditional keys came into use in the fifteenth century.
 Even these keys were much shorter than the keys on a piano, measuring only approximately two inches in length.

-Organ pipes were traditioanlly made from metal.
+Organ pipes were traditionally made from metal.
 Very early pipes were made of copper.
 By the middle ages lead was one of the metals used in the alloys used in organ pipes.
 It continues to be used in this fashion to this day.
-When resources were lacking, the pipes were fasioned from wood.
-Such occurences did not seem to occur until the sixteenth century.
+When resources were lacking, the pipes were fashioned from wood.
+Such occurrences did not seem to occur until the sixteenth century.

 Unlike larger organs, portatives have a single set of pipes.
 It simply would not have been practical to include several sets of pipes on such a small instrument.
 The pipes on portative organs were generally at two foot pitch.
 Some instruments had pipes at one foot pitch.